Income Tax Notice Under Section 143(1)

 9. If any deduction is more than the statutory limit;

-Responding to Tax Notice
+Responding to Income Tax Notice

 After applying the changes listed below and crediting the taxes and interest paid, the assessee must pay additional tax.
 The taxpayer will be requested to pay the sum owed within 30 days in this situation.
 After applying the modifications listed below and crediting the taxes and interest paid, the tax is refundable to the taxpayer.
 There is an increase or decrease in the assessee’s claimed loss, and the assessee owes no tax or interest, and no interest is refunded to the assessee.

-Time Limit
+Time Limit To income tax notice

 Within one year of the end of the financial year in which the return of income is lodged, an assessment under section 143(1) can be made.
 As a result, the notice of tax or interest owed under Section 143(1) shall not be delivered after one year has passed since the end of the financial year in which the return was filed.